danieleborghe/Social-Network-Analysis-project-UPV/README.md

-# Social Network Analysis of Portuguese Twitch Streamers
+# Social Network Analysis of the Spotify Artist Collaboration Network

-This repository contains a comprehensive Social Network Analysis (SNA) of the community of Portuguese-speaking streamers on Twitch.
-The project constructs a network graph based on mutual following relationships to analyze its structure, identify key influencers, and uncover community clusters.
+This repository contains a comprehensive Social Network Analysis (SNA) project focused on the collaboration network between artists on Spotify.
+We analyze the structure of this vast network to identify key influencers, uncover community structures based on musical genres, and assess the network's resilience to disruptions.

 This project was developed for the "Social Network Analysis" course at the **Universitat Politècnica de València (UPV)**.